 Part and parcel of being opinionated music lovers is that we go and experience lots of music in its natural habitat – on a stage – and then we decide how good it was.
 Some spectacles are so powerful that they evoke emotions strong enough to form memories through the drunkenness.
 It’s a rarity but that’s why some here have to name several before deciding upon their Favourite Gig of 2013.
 There is zero reason for you to be reading this but if you’ve read this far, you’ll get at least halfway down before clicking the cross.

-1) Ghost is a Swedish hard rock/heavy metal band that was formed in Linköping, Sweden in 2006.
+Ghost is a Swedish hard rock/heavy metal band that was formed in Linköping, Sweden in 2006.
 In 2010, they released a 3-track demo followed by a 7" vinyl titled "Elizabeth", and later their debut full-length album Opus Eponymous.
 The Grammis-nominated album was widely praised and significantly increased their popularity.
-Their second album and major label debut Infestissumam was released in 2013 Read more on Last.fm
+Their second album and major label debut Infestissumam was released in 2013, debuted at number one in Sweden, and won the Grammis Award for Best Hard Rock/Metal Album.
+Read more on Last.fm